Inca Trail, Machu Picchu, Cusco

 The iconic Inca Trail to Machu Picchu is the most sought out hike in South America.
-This centuries-old trail is rooted in Inca heritage and hikers walk in their footsteps, through numerous ravines, waterways flowing from glaciers, and ancient archaeological ruins.
-The grand finale is reaching the Sun Gate of Machu Picchu, a World Heritage Site, which surpasses everyone’s imagination.
+This centuries-old trail is rooted in Inca heritage and gives hikers the chance to walk in the footsteps of Inca nobles and through a landscape of that crosses ravines, glacial-fed waterways, and ancient archaeological ruins.
+The grand finale is reaching the Sun Gate of Machu Picchu, a World Heritage Site, which surpasses all imagination.

 What is now called the Inca Trail (also known as Camino Inca or Camino Inka) is actually a small section of a greater network of trails that once connected the great Inca Empire.
 These trails spanned out from Cusco, the Inca capital, to the far corners of their vast empire into present-day Ecuador, Bolivia, Chile, and Argentina.
 This complex trail system enabled swift and reliable travel, communication, and easy transportation of food, and was also used by Inca soldiers.